brightio/penelope/README.md

 ### ► How can I customize Penelope (change default options, create custom modules, etc.)?
 See [peneloperc](https://github.com/brightio/penelope/blob/main/extras/peneloperc)

-### ► Why aren’t my current working directory and/or user respected when I use menu commands like download/upload?
+### ► Why aren’t my current working directory or user preserved when I use menu commands like download/upload?
 This usually means you opened a new interactive shell, possibly under a different user.
 The Penelope agent only tracks the directory of the initial shell and keeps the permissions of the user from that first shell.
 The best workaround is to `cd /tmp` before opening a new shell, or, if you switched users, spawn a new reverse shell as the new user.

 ### ► How can I contribute?